-A.R.S. § 42-5062(B)(1): (Deduction Code 620) The gross proceeds of sales or gross income derived from transporting for hire persons, freight or property by a railroad pursuant to a contract with another railroad is exempt from transaction privilege tax if the other railroad has already paid the transaction privilege tax on the transporting of goods.
-No data is available on the tax value of this exemption.
+A.R.S. § 42-5062 (B)(1): (Deduction Code 620) The gross proceeds of sales or gross income derived from transporting for hire persons, freight or property by a railroad pursuant to a contract with another railroad is exempt from transaction privilege tax if the other railroad has already paid the transaction privilege tax on the transporting of goods.
+Data is not releasable for FY 2018.

 A.R.S. § 42-5062(B)(2), 42-5070(C), 42-5073(B)(5)(a): (Deduction Code 640) The gross proceeds of sales or gross income derived from business activity that is properly included in any other business classification and that is taxable to the person engaged in that classification is not subject to transaction privilege tax under these sections.
-In FY 2015, businesses deducted an estimated \$520,000 for this deduction.
-Had these transactions been taxable they would have generated \$26,007 at a 5% rate.
+In FY 2018, businesses deducted an estimated \$4.4 million for this deduction.
+Had these transactions been taxable, they would have generated \$219,000 at a 5% rate.

 A.R.S. § 42-5062(B)(3), 42-5073(B)(5)(b): (Deduction Code 612) The gross proceeds of sales or gross income derived from a business activity that is arranged by the person that is subject to tax and who is not taxable to the person conducting the activity due to an exclusion, exemption or deduction is not subject to transaction privilege tax under these sections.
-In FY 2015, businesses deducted an estimated \$1.9 million for this deduction.
-Had these transactions been taxable, they would have generated \$96,000 in tax.
+In FY 2018, businesses deducted an estimated \$18.8 million for this deduction.
+Had these transactions been taxable, they would have generated \$938,000 in tax.

 A.R.S. § 42-5061(B)(4), 42-5073(B)(5)(c): (Deduction Code 702) The gross proceeds of sales or gross income derived from business activity that is arranged by a person who is subject to tax and that is taxable to another person who conducts the activity is not subject to transaction privilege tax under these sections.
-In FY 2015, businesses deducted an estimated \$2.4 million for this deduction.
-Had these transactions been taxable, they would have generated \$118,043.
+In FY 2018, businesses deducted an estimated \$1.6 million for this deduction.
+Had these transactions been taxable, they would have generated \$80,000.